Sunny Came Home: Chart performance

 "Sunny Came Home" is Colvin's only hit, peaking at number seven on the Billboard Hot 100 in the United States and topped the Billboard Adult Contemporary chart for four weeks.
 Colvin's record label did not plan to release the track as a retail single until it became an airplay favorite on contemporary hit radio as well as adult contemporary and adult alternative radio stations.
 "Sunny Came Home" also became a major hit in Canada, reaching number three on the RPM Top Singles chart for two weeks and peaking atop the RPM Adult Contemporary chart for three weeks.
 Outside North America, the song became a moderate hit, peaking at number 29 in the United Kingdom, number 44 in Australia and number 90 in Germany.

 Awards

-At the 1998 Grammy Awards, it was named Song of the Year and Record of the Year.
+At the 1998 Grammy Awards, "Sunny Came Home" was named Song of the Year and Record of the Year.
 Rapper Ol' Dirty Bastard interrupted the Grammy Awards presentation by protesting Puff Daddy beating his group, Wu-Tang Clan, for Best Rap Album that year, saying "Wu-Tang is for the children.
 We teach the children.
 You know what I mean?", while Colvin was about to receive her award.
+The song was also nominated for Best Female Pop Vocal Performance, losing to Sarah McLachlan's "Building a Mystery".